 The Layout of the AStar is perfect for Tourist flights.
 The four across the back and two in the front is perfectly suited for even number groups.
 3 couples will always be seated together giving you lots of personal space and your own window.
 Of course, the couple that gets to ride up front has won the seating lottery but the seating is staggard so everyone gets a view out the front as well as the side window.

 This is a fairly old helicopter model but it has served as a workhorse of the helicopter industry for decades.
-They are incredibly reliable and a real favourite of pilots.
+They are incredibly reliable and a real favorite of pilots.

 - Duration: 12-15 Minutes